Glossary

 Bends occurs in a plan view with rise in elevation view.

-performed by applying pressure in a highly synchronized fashion at several locations along the steel member.
+Performed by applying pressure in a highly synchronized fashion at several locations along the steel member.

 Straight section of material on either side of the bend or arc.
 May be any length.
 In order to make the bend itself, there has to be sufficient material at each end during the bending process.
 Excess may be trimmed after.